Prescription Errors Do Happen in DC, Maryland and Virginia

 Hopefully, most medication mistakes, or the wrong prescription, will be caught before the patient is harmed.
 But if a medication error causes you serious harm, how do you hold the pharmacy, doctor or hospital accountable?

-If you've been seriously injured by a medical error like these in a DC, MD or VA hospital, make sure to contact an experienced medical malpractice attorney so that you can start getting all of the information you need to hold the physician or pharmacy accountable.
+If you've been seriously injured by a medical error like these in a DC, MD or VA hospital, make sure to contact Frank Kearney and Keith Donahoe so that you can start getting all of the information you need to hold the physician or pharmacy accountable.
+Our experienced legal team will be able to give you clear instructions on how to start getting your case investigated.
+Call us today at 202-393-3320 to have a confidential conversation with no obligation.